microsoft/LightGBM/R-package/README.md

         /bin/bash
 ```

-From inside that container, the commands to create a precompiled binary are very similar
+From inside that container, the commands to create a precompiled binary are very similar.

 ```shell
 cd /opt/LightGBM